BFA Musical Theater Program

-Designed to train the unique performer, the BFA in Musical Theater offers you the opportunity to showcase your abilities and talents while preserving and refining your individuality.
-Our acting, music and dance courses have all been designed with the professional musical theater performer in mind, and each class seeks to bring together these three disciplines into a cohesive synthesis.
+Designed to train the unique performer, the BFA in Musical Theater major offers you the opportunity to showcase your abilities and talents while preserving and refining your individuality.
+Our acting, music, and dance courses have all been designed with the professional musical theater performer in mind, and each class seeks to bring together these three disciplines into a cohesive synthesis.

 Broadway shows are no longer defined by stereotypical archetypes such as ingénue and comic side-kick, so producers are looking for unique and authentic actors who do not necessarily fit into the tight confines of these clichés.

-At Pace Performing Arts we want to nurture your unique and authentic voice.
+At the Pace School of Performing Arts we want to nurture your unique and authentic voice.
 Our approach is a balance of process (the work) and product (the results).
 Our small class size and specific curriculum will ensure that you receive the individual attention you need to ensure your growth as a performer as well as your academic success.

 Our faculty is comprised of New York theater professionals who have the unique ability and passion to work with young performers.
 Your music theory professor could be a Broadway composer, your acting teacher could be appearing in a major motion picture, your dance teacher could be performing on Broadway, and your audition technique class could be taught by a top ten casting director.

 Every successful career is based as much on what you know as who you know.
-Our campus is rooted in New York City’s theater community, and you start to build relationships the day you arrive at Pace Performing Arts, not the day you graduate.
+Our campus is rooted in New York City’s theater community, and you start to build relationships the day you arrive at Pace School of Performing Arts, not the day you graduate.
 With department permission and guidance, students are permitted to audition for professional productions while still enrolled at school.

 All applicants must first read the complete audition requirements and then upload the required materials.
 If a callback has been issued, the second audition will require you to attend one of our on-campus or regional auditions (details below).